Koredotcom/docs/docs/xo/channels/kore.ai-voice-gateway/kore-voice-gateway.md

 These steps will ensure the bot can detect the user's language at the start and adjust the conversation flow accordingly.

-For a demonstration, you can access the [Sample Demo Bot](https://drive.google.com/drive/folders/1NC05qtbK7L2-14DyeDR7cpYFyOrZCy82?usp=drive_link).

 ## Transfer a Call to SmartAssist Using SIP Transfer

 You can set up a dedicated number or SIP to transfer calls to a voice agent.
 [Learn more](https://docs.kore.ai/smartassist/settings/agent-setup/#SIP_Transfer_Methods).